-I removed the flag not only in defiance of those who enslaved my ancestors in the southern United States, but also in defiance of the oppression that continues against black people globally.
-I did it for all the fierce black women on the front lines of the movement and for all the little black girls who are watching us.
-I did it because I am free.
+“I removed the flag not only in defiance of those who enslaved my ancestors in the southern United States, but also in defiance of the oppression that continues against black people globally … I did it for all the fierce black women on the front lines of the movement and for all the little black girls who are watching us.
+I did it because I am free.”

-The courageous 30-year-old filmmaker, activist and songstress' famous action took place one day after President Obama eulogized Reverend and State Senator Clementa Pinckney, who was one of 9 shooting victims in "Mother Emmanuel" AME Church in Charleston, South Carolina.
+The courageous thirty-year-old filmmaker, activist and songstress’s famous action took place one day after President Obama had eulogized the Honorable Reverend Clementa Pinckney, a member of the South Carolina Senate and one of nine shooting victims in Mother Emmanuel AME Church in Charleston, South Carolina.

 On the ground she was met with both cheerleaders and adversaries.
 Some called her a hero while others hurled racial slurs that were woven into the fabric of the Confederate flags’ history.